Skip to main content

 Revocable living trusts are trusts established by a grantor—the person who created the trust—and allow the grantor to retain custody of their assets in the trust while transferring legal ownership.
 A revocable living trust names the grantor as trustee so that they can continue to use and manage assets like a business or a home while transferring ownership to the trust.
 A revocable living trust can be changed during the grantor’s lifetime.
 It becomes irrevocable (or permanent) after the grantor dies.

 Trusts are typically expensive to create.
-On average, a trust costs around $2,000 to have an attorney draft.
+On average, the cost of a trust starts at around $2,000 to have an attorney draft.

 Average Cost for Typical Estate Documents